Foundation pic

 Independent practice

-F1 psychiatry trainees should not assess patients independently and they should always work jointly in the community, with senior and fully trained team members, rather than alone.
-Patients seen by foundation doctors in clinic should also be seen by the consultant after the trainee has made their assessment so that the assessment can be verified and there are further opportunities for the trainee to learn from how the consultant interacts with the patient.
+F1 doctors in psychiatry should not assess patients independently and they should always work jointly in the community, with senior and fully trained team members, rather than alone.
+Patients seen by foundation doctors in clinic should also be seen by the consultant after the foundation doctor has made their assessment so that the assessment can be verified and there are further opportunities for the foundation doctor to learn from how the consultant interacts with the patient.

-Both F1 and F2 trainees should be supported carefully to develop skills in carrying out and documenting risk assessment.
+Both F1 and F2 doctors should be supported carefully to develop skills in carrying out and documenting risk assessment.
 Clinical risk assessment may be carried out under supervision by a trainer, a more senior trainee or an experienced team member.
-Risk assessment should be viewed as another specific responsibility with potential legal consequences, for which training and competency assessment should be provided and formally confirmed before trainees carry out these duties independently.
+Risk assessment should be viewed as another specific responsibility with potential legal consequences, for which training and competency assessment should be provided and formally confirmed before foundation doctors carry out these duties independently.

 Responsibilities for work carried out under the Mental Health Act

-Year 1 foundation doctors are not fully registered and can not therefore undertake the role of the deputy for the Responsible Clinician and can not assess patients under the mental health act for Section 5(2) or 4.
+F1 doctors are not fully registered and cannot therefore undertake the role of the deputy for the Responsible Clinician and cannot assess patients under the Mental Health Act for Section 5(2) or 4.

 On call